romangorisek/vue2-dragula/README.md

 Here the `model` is a pointer to a list in the model data of your VM.
 The container is a DOM element which contains a list of elements that an be dragged and rearranged and their ordering reflected (mirrored) in the model.

-To access and modify a particular drake models and containers:
+To access and modify models and containers for a particular drake:

 ```js
 let drake = this.$dragula.service('my-list').find('third')